ksmin23/neptune-tutorial/README.md

-# Amazon Neptune Graphs and Jupyter Notebooks
+# AWS CDK Python project for Amazon Neptune and Jupyter Notebooks

 This is a project to create an Amazon Neptune database using [AWS CDK \(Python\)](https://github.com/awslabs/aws-cdk), and create a Neptune workbench connected to it.